information1222pm-collab/MemecoinHunter/replit.md

 **Migration Management**: Drizzle Kit handles schema migrations and database versioning, with migrations stored in the `/migrations` directory.

 ### Authentication and Authorization
+The application supports **dual authentication methods**:
+1. **Password-based Authentication**: Traditional email/password signup and login with bcrypt password hashing
+2. **OAuth (Google Login)**: OpenID Connect integration via Replit Auth for seamless Google sign-in

-The application implements session-based authentication. **All features are currently available to all authenticated users regardless of subscription tier** - subscription restrictions have been removed to provide free access.
+**All features are currently available to all authenticated users regardless of subscription tier** - subscription restrictions have been removed to provide free access.

 **Paper Trading Capital**: Every new user automatically receives **$10,000 in virtual trading money** to audit and test the platform's capabilities without any financial risk.

+**Google Login Setup** (Optional):
+To enable "Continue with Google" authentication:
+1. Ensure these environment variables are set:
+   - `REPLIT_DOMAINS`: Comma-separated list of domains (e.g., `your-app.replit.app`)
+   - `REPL_ID`: Your Repl ID from Replit
+   - `SESSION_SECRET`: Secure random string for session encryption
+   - `ISSUER_URL`: OAuth issuer URL (default: `https://replit.com/oidc`)
+2. Database requirements: PostgreSQL with `sessions` table (already created)
+3. The Google login button will appear automatically once environment variables are configured

+**Account Linking**: Users who sign up with email/password can later link their Google account - the system automatically matches accounts by email address.

-**Security Measures**: Input validation using Zod schemas, CORS configuration, CSRF protection, and secure session management with PostgreSQL session storage.
+**Security Measures**: Input validation using Zod schemas, CORS configuration, CSRF protection for password auth, and secure OAuth token management with automatic refresh for Google login.

 ### External Dependencies